ryanw-mobile/ryanw-mobile/README.md

 👇 The contribution graph below has most of my activities between late 2016-early 2021 removed.
 This is because I have withdrawn access to my clients' repositories after their projects with RW MobiMedia UK Limited have concluded.
+I have used Subversion from 2008 to 2016.

 <!---
 ryanwong-uk/ryanwong-uk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.